 Program Information and Outcomes

-The School of Nursing offers one program application a year that opens in the Fall semester and is due in early Spring semester.
-The Accelerated Bachelor of Science in Nursing program will admit up to 50 students to the Meridian campus and up to 20 students to the Pocatello campus for the start of the Summer Semester, around the second week in May.
-Admission to the Pocatello cohort is dependent on a full cohort as determined by the School of Nursing.
+The School of Nursing offers one program application a year that opens in the Fall semester and is due in the early Spring semester.
+The Accelerated Bachelor of Science in Nursing program will admit students for the start of the Summer Semester, around the second week in May.

 If you have questions after looking through the School of Nursing website, please see the Undergraduate Frequently Asked Questions page for more information.